Berthoud, Colorado: Education

+Infrastructure

 Police department

-The Town of Berthoud contracts with the Larimer County Sheriff's Office for law enforcement services.
+Berthoud contracts with the Larimer County Sheriff's Office for law enforcement services.
 The contract provides one sergeant and five deputies to provide patrol services for the town with support from all other divisions of the Sheriff's Office.
 Two deputies are assigned as school resource officers.

 Transportation

 Berthoud Area Transportation Service (BATS) is the main transit system in Berthoud and provides door-to-door service rides within Berthoud, as well as trips to Loveland and Longmont.
 BATS is open to the public and is operated through the town.
-The service receives funding from the town of Berthoud, the Larimer County Office on Aging and the city of Fort Collins.
+The service receives funding from Berthoud, the Larimer County Office on Aging and the city of Fort Collins.

 FLEX is a regional bus route that serves the communities of Fort Collins, Loveland, Berthoud, Longmont, and Boulder.
 This service is operated by Transfort and is made possible through regional partnerships.

-Community and culture

-Berthoud is a small town surrounded largely by farmland, nicknamed the "Garden Spot of Colorado".
-Berthoud is known for its small-town feel, abundance of trees and open space, mountains views and a great location northern Colorado.